oneal2000/DRAGIN/README.md

 Upon completion of the program, you will find a folder named with a numerical identifier within your designated output directory.
 This identifier corresponds to the sequential order of runs within that folder, allowing for easy organization of multiple executions.
 Additionally, during the runtime, you will receive prompts indicating the specific folder where the current run's results will be saved.

-Assume that the results of your run are saved in the `result/2wikimultihopqa_llama2_13b/1`，run the following command in the `src` directory to evaluate
+Assume that the results of your run are saved in the `result/2wikimultihopqa_llama2_13b/1`，run the following command in the `src` directory to evaluate:

 ```bash
 python evaluate.py --dir path_to_folder(result/2wikimultihopqa_llama2_13b/1)
 ```

-After the evaluation program has finished running, the results folder will contain the following files
+After the evaluation program has finished running, the results folder will contain the following files:

 ```plain
 result/